azhar-iqbal2942/clean-code-in-django/docs/development/tools.md

 ### MJML

 In order to simplify the process of creating HTML emails we use MJML.
 This tool makes it easy to create responsive emails that work with most email clients.
-This might seem a bit like over engineering to use this for only the password forgot email, but more complicated emails are going to be added in the future and we wanted to have a solid base.

 https://mjml.io/